AlexWaygood/typeshed-stats/examples/example.md

 Stubtest is skipped in typeshed's CI for this package.

+Typeshed currently has 38 allowlist entries for `cryptography` when running stubtest in CI.

 ### Pyright settings in CI: *entirely excluded*

 All files in this stubs package are excluded from the pyright check in typeshed's CI.